Exponential stability of data-driven nonlinear MPC based on input/output models: Problem formulation and MPC algorithm

 Finally, the MPC algorithm is reported in Algorithm~\ref{alg:MPC}.

-For the closed-loop analysis, we also introduce the nominal cost function~$J_N$, and the nominal (optimal) value function $V_N$, that are defined analogously to $\J_N$ and $\V_N$, but using the real system $F_\mathrm{x}$ instead of the surrogate $\F_\mathrm{x}$ in~\eqref{eq:mpc:x_dynamics}.
+For the closed-loop analysis, we also introduce the nominal cost function~$J_N$, and the nominal (optimal) value function~$V_N$, that are defined analogously to $\J_N$ and $\V_N$, but using the \karl{actual system dynamics~$F_\mathrm{x}$ instead of the surrogate~$\F_\mathrm{x}$ in~\eqref{eq:mpc:x_dynamics}.
+In case we have a linear surrogate model $\F_{\mathrm{x}}$, \eqref{eq:OCP} is a computationally efficient convex optimization problem, assuming also $\mathbb{U}$ is convex.
+In general, we consider a nonlinear true dynamics $F_{\mathrm{x}}$ and hence a nonlinear surrogate dynamics $\F_{\mathrm{x}}$ and hence \eqref{eq:OCP} is a nonlinear program, as standard in nonlinear MPC~\cite{RawlMayn17}}.